HF

 data signal.
 The receiver processes involve carrier and clock synchronisation,

-and continuous adaption of an equaliser powerful enough to combat the
+and continuous adaption of an equaliser powerful enough to combat intersymbol

-in the form of separate callable subroutines for tx and rx, one each for
+is in the form of separate callable subroutines for tx and rx, one each

 blocks and data.
 The user is responsible for interfacing samples and data